loyjoy/academy/experiences/publish/javascript_api/java_integration.md

 ## Hide

 Hides the LoyJoy element in DOM (display: none), but does not remove it.
-Antagonist to show.
+Opposite to show.

 ```html
 <script>LoyJoy('hide')</script>